-Guest Speaker: Thomas Ramsøy, CEO and Founder of Neurons Inc, the world’s leading applied neuroscience company as well as SingularityU Nordic faculty on Neuroscience.
-He is educated as a neuropsychologist and holds a Ph.
+Guest Speaker: Thomas Ramsøy, CEO and Founder of Neurons Inc, one of the world’s leading applied neuroscience company as well as SingularityU Nordic faculty on Neuroscience.
+He is a neuropsychologist, holds a Ph.
 D in Neuroscience, published bestselling books and chapters on applied neuroscience and his scientific publications have been cited more than 1600 times.

-In this week's virtual roundtable, we sit down with Thomas in Denmark for an afternoon chat to understand how our brains are functioning during a pandemic, what possible neuropsychiatric problems are arising as a result of COVID-19 and what cognitive changes could we do in the meantime to help us return back to normal?
+In this week's virtual roundtable, we sat down with Thomas to understand how our brains are functioning during a pandemic, what possible neuropsychiatric problems are arising as a result of COVID-19 and what cognitive changes could we do in the meantime to help us return back to normal?

 Future of Living